-Joint pain can affect just one joint or many, and can be caused by injury, overuse, or bursitis (an inflammation or irritation of the bursa, a fluid-filled sac that acts to reduce friction in a joint).
-Osteoarthritis can also cause joint pain and most commonly affects the knees, hips, spine and hands.
+Joint pain can affect just one joint or many, and can be caused by arthritis, injury, overuse, or bursitis (an inflammation or irritation of the bursa, a fluid-filled sac that acts like a grease to reduce friction), and many different illnesses and conditions.
+Most commonly, osteoarthritis affects the knees, hips, spine and hands.

-Four out of five people will suffer from back pain at some point in their lives.
-There are countless triggers of back pain, from repetitively lifting children, to spending prolonged periods of time hunched over a laptop.
-When back pain occurs, the pain can be debilitating and cause real disruption to daily life.
+Four out of five people will suffer from back pain at some point in their lives.59 There are countless causes of back pain, from repetitively lifting children up, to spending prolonged periods of time hunched over a laptop.
+When back pain occurs, the pain can be debilitating and cause real disruption to daily life.60

-Back pain may originate from either the upper back (the thoracic back – the part of the back where the ribs attach) or the lower back.
-Upper back pain can be felt in the top half of the back and in the shoulders.
+Back pain may originate from either the upper back (the thoracic back - the part of the back where the ribs attach) or the lower back.61 Upper back pain can be felt in the top half of the back and in the shoulders.
 You may also experience neck pain.
-It can be caused by:
+It can be caused by:62,63

 - damage to ligaments and tendons that have been overstretched.
 For example, during a vehicle accident, or during a workout